rozhkoserhii/redmine-pg-docker-compose/README.md

 # redmine-postgres
-Redmine on postgres - docker-compose
+Redmine with postges database in docker-compose